-The Wollemi Pine was a tree from the Cretaceous Period, living alongside the dinosaurs.
+The Wollemi Pine was a tree from the Cretaceous Period, that lived alongside the dinosaurs.
 It was thought to be extinct, until a surprise discovery in remote New South Wales.

 David Noble was raised in the Blue Mountains, on the outskirts of Sydney.

-The rugged area, protected by a National Park, is famed for its scenery, and native flaura and fauna.
+The rugged area, dotted with National Parks, is famed for its scenery, and native flaura and fauna.
 David's father John was an outdoorsman, and amateur plant enthusiast, and the two would spend long hours hiking through the local countryside, identifying different plant species.

 David carried his father's hobbies over into adulthood.
 By his twenties he was a field officer for the Parks and Wildlife Service, and well known for his expert knowledge of the Blue Mountains region.
 He spent most of his free time hiking and camping, abseiling, mountain climbing, and exploring.